Flash MyNode OS Image

-For many types of devices, including the Raspberry Pi 4, the first step in getting started is to download a MyNode image and flash it onto an SD card.
-The SD card is then inserted into the device so it can run the MyNode software.
+For most types of devices, including the Raspberry Pi 4 and mini PCs, the first step in getting started is to download a MyNode image and flash it onto a USB flash drive or SD card.
+The the flash drive is then inserted into the device so it can run the MyNode software.

-This same process can be done to load new versions of software, reset your password if it was forgotten, or to swap to a new SD card with larger storage capacity.
+This same process can be done to load new versions of software, reset your password if it was forgotten, or to swap to a new flash drive with larger storage capacity.

 # Download the Software Image